bpan4/bellesnailsalon/README.md

 This project is deployed on Netlify, and can be seen [here](https://bellesnailsalon.netlify.app/).

+## Dependencies:

+This project uses the [EmailJS](https://www.emailjs.com/), [Instagram](https://developers.facebook.com/docs/instagram-api/), and [Google maps](https://developers.google.com/maps) APIs.
+When cloning this project, please ensure that you have API keys for each service!

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Downloads dependencies.

 ### `npm start`